Anníe Mist Þórisdóttir: 2010: Runner-up

+2011–12: Champion

-In 2011, Anníe was dominant.
+At the 2011 CrossFit Games, Anníe was dominant.
 She won every stage of the CrossFit Games season beginning with the inaugural worldwide Open (1st, worldwide), and continuing through the Europe Regional and the Games.
 Anníe surpassed 2010 Games champion Kristan Clever by a margin of 43 points thanks to top 5 finishes on 8 of the 10 events, including three event wins (Rope/Clean, Skills 2, Dog-Sled) and four third-place finishes (Killer Kage, The End 1, The End 2, The End 3).
 Anníe shared the podium with Clever (2nd overall) and Rebecca Voigt (3rd overall).

 In 2012, Anníe and Rich Froning Jr. became the first athletes to win the CrossFit Games twice.

+2013–14: Injury and second place finish

 In 2013, Anníe was not able to defend her title due to a back injury (a herniated disc) sustained while too casually lifting heavy weight.
 She withdrew during the third week of the five-week Open.
 At the time, she said she could not do basic movements like squatting without weight.
 She questioned whether she could ever walk again and spent the rest of the year recovering.

 She entered the 2014 season notably less confident than she had appeared in past seasons.
 In her first live competitive appearance since her injury, Open Announcement 14.5 in San Francisco, Anníe trailed far behind the other champions, Sam Briggs, Rich Froning, Jason Khalipa, and Graham Holmberg, and received the high-fives of her competitors at the end of the workout while shaking her head in apparent disappointment.
 Any athlete that thought there was blood in the water was proven wrong in the next two stages of the season, however.
 Anníe went on to win the 2014 Europe Regional, while 2013 Games champion Sam Briggs of England failed to qualify (4th overall) due to a poor performance on the max distance handstand walk.
 At the 2014 Games, Anníe had a slow start with event finishes in the teens and 20s, but as the weekend progressed Anníe appeared to have lost her hesitancy and guarding, as she bagged top 10 finishes including 1st - 2nd - 1st on the final three events.